Tip for success in your IELTS Listening Exam: not only hear your examiners’ questions, but listen to them.

 2) Watch out for plurals in answers.
-If the question requires a plural answer, a singular answer will be marked incorrect.
+If the question requires a plural answer, a singular answer is incorrect.

-3) The questions are designed so that the answers appear in the order they are heard in the audio.
-They may come quickly or there may be large gaps between them.
+3) Answers appear in the order they are heard in the audio.
+They come quickly or with large gaps between them.

-4) Be prepared to hear a potential answer that is not the actual answer.
-This is common when two people are making plans – they may first agree on meeting at a certain time, but then one remembers that they have a conflict so they decide on a new time.
+4) Prepare to hear a potential answer that is not the actual answer.
+This is common when two people are making plans.
+They first agree on meeting at a certain time, but then one remembers that they cannot so they decide on a new time.

-5) Be careful when transferring your answers to the answer sheet and pay attention to the word limit for your answers!
+5) Take care transferring your answers and pay attention to the word limit for your answers!

 6) Multiple choice answers will ask for a letter (a, b, c, d).
-Be careful to write the letter and not the corresponding answer.
+Write the letter and not the corresponding answer.

-7) If you are asked to complete a sentence using no more than two words, and the correct answer is “leather coat,” then “a coat made of leather” will be marked as incorrect.
+7) When asked to complete a sentence using no more than two words, and the correct answer is “leather coat,” then “a coat made of leather” is incorrect.
 Same goes for numbers.

-– Hyphenated words (like “part-time”) are considered to be one word.
+– Hyphenated words (like “part-time”) are considered as one word.

 – A date (1990) is considered one number.

-Amongst our most popular guides you can find Band 9 sample essays here, along with a complete explanation.
+Some of our most popular guides are the Band 9 sample essays here, along with a complete explanation.
 Another useful resource would be the collection of versatile sentences for your task two essay.
 If you have problems starting your essay, this guide was written exactly for this problem.